ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 59:11 _Daniel:_
 [[start:3551160][end:3551620]] Thanks.
 [[start:3551690][end:3552756]] Really interesting.
-[[start:3552938][end:3565880]] All right, a question from Upcycle Club, who wrote, in terms of the philosophical dimensions of agency in active inference, what is the role of self referentiality?
+[[start:3552938][end:3565880]] All right, a question from Upcycle Club, who wrote, in terms of the philosophical dimensions of agency in Active Inference, what is the role of self referentiality?

 59:27 _Mahault:_
 [[start:3567500][end:3587404]] I think you'd have to define the term, but if I understand correctly, we saw that you have to both model yourself and model the rest of the world in order to understand whether your actions are likely to have the effects you want to have on the world.